 Shares Subject to Restated Purchase Plan.
-The Purchase Plan currently provides for the issuance of up to 3,650,000 shares of our common stock (of which 322,938 shares remain available for issuance as of July 1, 2019).
-If this Proposal 4 is approved, the Restated Purchase Plan will provide for the issuance of up to 4,450,000 shares of our common stock.
+Prior to the effectiveness of the Restated Purchase Plan on July 1, 2021, the existing Purchase Plan provided for the issuance of up to 4,450,000 shares of our common stock (of which 25,079 shares remained available for issuance after giving effect to the purchase date that occurred on June 30, 2021).
+If this Proposal 5 is approved, the Restated Purchase Plan will provide for the issuance of up to 6,950,000 shares of our common stock.
 Under the terms of the Restated Purchase Plan, the shares available for issuance may be issued under either the Section 423 Component or the Non-Section 423 Component, and any such shares issued may consist of treasury shares or authorized and unissued shares or shares bought on the market for purposes of the plan.

 Eligibility.
 Only employees may participate in the Restated Purchase Plan.
 For this purpose, an "employee" is any person who is regularly employed by Viasat or any of its majority-owned subsidiaries which have been designated by the Board as participating companies under the Restated Purchase Plan and who has been employed by a participating company for not less than five calendar days prior to the beginning of an offering period.
 No employee will be permitted to subscribe for shares under the Restated Purchase Plan if, immediately upon purchase of the shares, the employee would own 5% or more of the total combined voting power or value of all classes of stock of Viasat or its subsidiaries (including stock issuable upon exercise of options held by him or her), nor will any employee be granted a purchase right that would permit him or her to buy more than \$25,000 worth of stock under the Restated Purchase Plan (valued at the time such purchase right is granted) for each calendar year during which such purchase right is outstanding.
 An employee may purchase up to 100,000 shares during an offering period under the Restated Purchase Plan.
-Participation in the Section 423 Component is further subject to the eligibility requirements of Section 423 of the Code
+Participation in the Section 423 Component is further subject to the eligibility requirements of Section 423 of the Code.

-PROPOSAL 4 • Amendment and Restatement of the Employee Stock Purchase Plan
+PROPOSAL 5 • Amendment and Restatement of the Employee Stock Purchase Plan